rust-lang/rust-forge/src/compiler/prioritization/priority-levels.md

 The effectiveness of the Prioritization WG will be a direct consequence of our ability to draw the line between `P-critical` and `P-high` issues.
 There shouldn't be too many `P-critical` issues that compiler meetings become unmanageable, but critical issues shouldn't get lost in the list of P-high issues.

+P-high issues are issues the teams will mostly work on.
+We want to make sure they're assigned, and keep an eye on them.

-### P-medium
+## P-medium and P-low

 `P-medium` refer to issues that aren't a priority for the team, and that will be resolved in the long run.
 Eg issues that will be fixed after a specific feature has landed.

-### P-low

 `P-low` refer to issues issue that the compiler team doesn't plan to resolve, but are still worth fixing.

-## Amount of focus a given issue will receive

-### P-critical

-A P-critical issue will receive the most attention.
-It must be assigned one or several people as soon as possible, and the rest of the team should do their best to help them out if/when applicable.

-### P-high

-P-high issues are issues the teams will mostly work on.
-We want to make sure they're assigned, and keep an eye on them.

-### P-medium and P-low

 P-medium issues won't be our focus.
 They are issues we would mentor someone interested in fixing.